Maple leaf: History of use in Canada

 The maple leaf slowly caught on as a national symbol.
 In 1868, it was included in the coat of arms of Ontario and the coat of arms of Quebec, and was added to the Canadian coat of arms in 1921.
 Historically, the golden maple leaf had represented Ontario, while the green maple leaf had represented Quebec.
 In 1867, Alexander Muir composed the patriotic song "The Maple Leaf Forever", which became an unofficial anthem in English-speaking Canada.
 From 1876 until 1901, the leaf appeared on all Canadian coins, and remained on the penny after 1901.
 The use of the maple leaf as a regimental symbol extended from the 1890s, and Canadian soldiers in the Second Boer War were distinguished by a maple leaf on their sun helmets.
 During the First World War, badges of the Canadian Expeditionary Force were often based on a maple leaf design.
 In 1957, the maple leaf colour on the Canadian arms was changed from green to red – some maple leaves are commonly red even in spring as they bud and no seasonal colouring has been assigned heraldically.

 The maple leaf became the central national symbol with the introduction of the Canadian flag (suggested by George F. G. Stanley and sponsored by MP John Matheson) in 1965, which uses a highly stylized eleven-pointed maple leaf, referring to no specific species of maple.
 Earlier official uses of a maple leaf design often used more than 30 points and a short stem.
 The one chosen is a generic maple leaf representing the ten species of maple tree native to Canada – at least one of these species grows natively in every province.
 The maple leaf is used on the Canadian flag and by the Federal Government as a personification and identifier on its websites, as part of the government's wordmark.

 The maple leaf is also used in logos of various Canadian-based companies (including Canadian subsidiaries of foreign companies and small local businesses) and the logos of Canadian sports teams.
 Examples include Air Canada, General Motors Canada, the Toronto Maple Leafs and Winnipeg Jets National Hockey League (NHL) franchises, the Toronto Blue Jays Major League Baseball (MLB) franchise, and the Toronto FC Major League Soccer (MLS) club.
 Some brands such as Wendy's Canada and McDonald's Canada incorporate a Maple Leaf into their corporate logos to distinguish the brand from their American counterparts.

 The maple leaf is considered a certification mark on product labels in Canada, equivalent to "Product of Canada" which requires 98% of the total direct costs of the product to be incurred in Canada.

 Since 1979, the Royal Canadian Mint has produced gold, silver, platinum, and palladium bullion coins, which are officially known as Maple Leafs, as geometric maple leaves are stamped on them.
-The Trans Canada Highway uses a green maple leaf.
+Signage for the Trans-Canada Highway uses a white maple leaf on a green background.